Comfort

 Legs

-- 2 pairs of jodhpurs or long leather trousers
+- Jodhpurs or long leather trousers

-- 1 change of trousers (riding trousers or jeans)
+- Trousers (riding trousers or jeans)

-- A swim suit may be useful
+- A swimsuit may be useful

 - Cotton or synthetic underwear (non-irritant)